You have the option to pay for your membership with bitcoin. This gives you additional privacy over paying for your membership with a credit card.

 - Once your membership lapses, you can renew your membership at https://app.keys.casa/subscribe/gold

-- Follow our instructions for Paying for Your Membership with Bitcoin to complete your BTC payment and renew your Casa membership
+- Follow the instructions above to complete your BTC payment and renew your Casa membership

 Going forward, when your membership is up for renewal the following year, you will receive an email from us with a link you can click to complete another BTC payment for the coming year of membership.